-Discussion
+121 Discussion

-Low dose CT provides an effective means of detecting and monitoring pulmonary nodules, and can lead to increased survival (1) and reduced mortality (2) in individuals at high risk for lung cancer.
-Size quantification on serial imaging is helpful in evaluating whether a pulmonary nodule is benign or malignant.
-Currently, pulmonary nodule measurements most commonly are obtained as the average of two perpendicular dimensions on axial slices.
-Investigators have suggested that automated quantification of whole nodule volume could solve some of the limitations of manual diameter measurements (3-9), and many studies have explored the accuracy in phantoms (10-18) and the in vivo precision (19-25) of volumetric CT methods.
-This document proposes standardized methods for performing repeatable volume measurements on CT images of solid pulmonary nodules obtained using a reduced radiation dose in the setting of lung cancer screening and nodule follow-up in the interval between scans (52).
+122 Low dose CT provides an effective means of detecting and monitoring pulmonary nodules, and can lead to increased survival (1) and reduced mortality (2) in individuals at high risk for lung cancer.
+Size quantification pulmonary nodule measurements most commonly are obtained as the average of two perpendicular dimensions on axial slices.
+Investigators have suggested that automated quantification of whole nodule have explored the accuracy in phantoms (10-18) and the in vivo precision (19-25) of volumetric CT